suncoast-devs/handbook/lessons/setup-linux/vs-code.md

 title: Visual Studio Code
 ---

-Developers can be fiercely opinionated about which code editing environment is better.
+Developers debate about which code editing environment is better.
 Here at SDG, we require using Visual Studio Code.

-VS Code is a extendable lightweight editor that allows us to see what is going on so if you ever get the more powerful tools (like Visual Studio or Eclipse).
+VS Code is a extendable lightweight editor that is still full featured and supports useful plugins.
-It will not be a crutch, but a tool.
-This is like starting with a screwdriver, and working our way up to power drill.

 ## Installation